 Sometimes, due to a multitude of reasons, a Schapendoes may not be able to stay with their owner and is looking for a new home.
 Unfortunately, it does happen that a Schapendoes and is owner are not a good match or perhaps there could be a behavioural problem.
 Sometimes personal lives change, resulting in having to rehome a dog.
 And of course sometimes owners pass away, are facing health issues, breeders have to downsize on dogs if their pack becomes too large.
 Just a number of reasons why it happens that a Schapendoes can be looking for a new home.
 We would like to mediate between people looking to rehome their Schapendoes and people who want to offer a new home.
 We often work in cooperation with the breeder of the Schapendoes.

-Those interested can state their wishes about a Schapendoes in an email to email@example.com The waiting list for a rehomer is very long (we have more than 80 waiting candidates on the list).
+Those interested can fill in below form.
+The waiting list for a rehomer is very long (we have more than 80 waiting candidates on the list).
 It is remarkable that many prefer a younger, preferably well trained, ‘problem free’ Schapendoes.
 We would like to manage expectations around a rehomer.

 You will understand that moving homes and getting new owners is very demanding to the sensitive Schapendoes.
 Often a time of insecurity and possibly not the most optimal family circumstances lead to rehoming, causing at least some form of trauma to the animal.
 It easily takes 3 to 6 months for a Schapendoes to completely adjust and feel at home, months that require a lot of effort and energy to be invested in bonding with the new family member.